morrownr/88x2bu-20210702/docs/Monitor_Mode.md

 Note: This option may not work with some driver/adapter combinations (I'm looking at you Realtek).
-If this option does not work, you can use Option 2 or the `test-mon.sh` script that was previously mentioned.
+If this option does not work, you can use Option 2 or the `start-mon.sh` script that was previously mentioned.
 ```
 sudo airmon-ng start <wlan0>
 ```